-Some speculate Yamaha’s XS-11 took aim at the BMW twin – wishing to lure riders with miles to cover on a no fuss machine.
+Some speculate Yamaha’s XS-11 took aim at the BMW twin – wishing to lure riders with miles to cover on a no (chain) fuss machine.
 Valid, but clearly the target was Honda’s top-selling GoldWing 1000; a bike that equaled the Eleven’s smooth comfort, but not its powerband.
-The big 1100 four would soon be offered in full touring garb and both of Yamaha’s new four strokes fit shaft drive, clearly a point of emphasis.
-A noble effort, but history shows Yamaha would find itself again when it stopped trying to out-do Honda and simply focus on improving function.
+The big “11” would soon be offered in full touring kit and both of Yamaha’s new four strokes fit shaft drive.
+Clearly a point of emphasis.
+A noble effort, but history shows Yamaha truly found itself again when it stopped trying to out-do Honda and simply focus on improved function.

 Like the Eleven, Guzzi’s 850cc Le Mans was arguably the best traveler among its Euro contemporaries.
-Certainly not plush, but satisfying to those riders who appreciate a little edge.
-Other than shaft drive the Guzzi and Yamaha are mechanical opposites, and what the tuned twin loses to the Yammie in peak power it makes up for in chassis integrity, simplicity and endurance.
+Certainly not plush, but satisfying to those tourers who appreciate a performance edge.
+Other than shaft drive the Guzzi and Yamaha are mechanical opposites, and what the tuned twin loses to the Eleven in peak power it makes up for in road holding, simplicity and endurance.
 In V1000 tune the Le Mans became a superior machine with equal power.
 Going fast and traveling fast are different things, but both the Eleven and 850 will effortlessly blitz past the ton.